-As at December 31, 2019, the Company's biological assets are measured at cost, less accumulated depreciation of nil, as fair value cannot be measured reliably.
+As at December 31, 2019, the Company's biological assets are measured at cost, less accumulated depreciation of nil, as fair value could not be measured reliably.
 As at December 31, 2019, there were no quoted market prices for cannabis in Colombia and no company in Colombia had received all required approvals to sell medical cannabis.
 Additionally, as at December 31, 2019, the Company has not produced commercial finished goods cannabis products or sold cannabis.
 On March 19, 2020, the Company became the first company to be authorized to manufacture high and low-THC magistral preparations in Colombia.
 Since receiving approval, the Company has proceeded with sales of low-THC medical cannabis in Colombia, however, sales of high-THC medical cannabis require further authorizations to fill prescriptions.
 Start up sales activities coupled with the impact of COVID-19 are not reflective of normal course operations.
 The combination of the aforementioned factors indicated that alternative fair value measurements are unreliable.
 The range of estimates within which fair value is likely to lie from \$0.25 per dry gram equivalent (under the basis of cost being an approximate for fair value) to \$3.75 per dry gram equivalent (if using estimates of selling prices and costs for magistral preparation sales).
-The range of unrealized fair value gains for the year ended December 31, 2019 for which fair value is likely to lie is from nil to \$950,000.